mlopes/marco-lopes.com/articles/_posts/2019/2019-08-08-Vim-and-Haskell-in-2019.md

-Typically you'll install these tools by running `stack install <tool name>`, but to be on the safe side, follow the instructions on the tool's documenation.
+Typically you'll install these tools by running `stack install <tool name>`, but to be on the safe side, follow the instructions on the tool's documentation.
 Haskell Ide Engine specifically, has a slightly different installation process and `hie-wrapper` won't work correctly unless it is compiled with the same version of `ghc` as the project you're using it with.